muziejus/javascripting-english-major/9-dataset.md

 ```
 line1.forEach(function(word){
   // Define a variable that will be the entirety of a single
-  // word-sized chunk of information
+  // word-sized chunk of information.
   let wordString;
   wordString = word.text;
-  // Test to see if the .modern property exists
+  // Test to see if the .modern property exists.
   if (word.modern){
     // If it does, surround wordString in an <a> tag.
     wordString = "<a href='#'>" + wordString + "</a>";
   }
-  // Add in wordString plus a space
+  // Add wordString plus a space to the line1Text.
   line1Text = line1Text + wordString + " ";
 });
 ```